-Due to the nature of litigation generally and because the lawsuit brought by ESS is at an early stage, we cannot ascertain the outcome of the final resolution of the lawsuit, the availability of injunctive relief or other equitable remedies, or estimate the total expenses, possible damages or settlement value, if any, that we may ultimately incur in connection with ESS's suit.
+Due to the nature of litigation generally and because the lawsuit brought ESS is still in the pleading stage, we cannot ascertain the outcome of the final resolution of the lawsuit, the availability of injunctive relief or other equitable remedies, or estimate the total expenses, possible damages or settlement value, if any, that we may ultimately incur in connection with ESS's suit.
 This litigation could be time consuming and costly, and we will not necessarily prevail given the inherent uncertainties of litigation.
 However, we believe that we have valid defenses to this litigation, including the fact that other companies license these International Telecommunications Union-related patents from us on the same terms that are being challenged by ESS.
-We believe that it is unlikely this litigation will have a material adverse effect on our financial condition or results of operations.
+We believe that it is unlikely this litigation will have a material adverse effect on our financial position or results of operations.
 We are vigorously contesting, and intend to continue to vigorously contest, all of ESS's claims.
-See "Risk Factors--We rely heavily on our intellectual property rights which offer only limited protection against potential infringers.
-If we cannot protect these rights, this could hurt our business."